Kenshiro-28/MAGI/README.md

 To toggle between the different AI modes, type the letter **m** and press enter.

+### Normal mode

+MAGI will respond similarly to other chatbots, it will not save a log or browse the Internet.

+This is the default mode when the program starts.

+### Mission mode

+MAGI will generate a more elaborate response based on an action list and up-to-date information from the Internet.

-When running in Mission or NERV mode, a log will be saved in the file **mission_log.txt**.
+It will save a log in the file **mission_log.txt**.

 You can also add useful information in the file **mission_data.txt**.

-- Normal mode: in this mode, MAGI will respond similarly to other chatbots.

-- Mission mode: this mode generates a more elaborate response based on an action list and up-to-date information from the Internet.
+### NERV mode

+MAGI will autonomously plan and execute strategies to complete its goal, browsing the Internet for up-to-date information.

-- NERV mode: this mode authorizes MAGI to run autonomously.
-Once it receives a prompt, it runs continuously and ignores further commands.
-MAGI plans strategies to complete its goal and gets up-to-date information from the Internet.
+Once it receives a prompt, it will run continuously and accept no further prompts.
+To exit MAGI, press Ctrl + C.

+It will save a log in the file **mission_log.txt**.

+You can also add useful information in the file **mission_data.txt**.

 ## Plugins